GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 - RoboTorq_in = TTP × 3.6 × 100
 - RoboTorq_in = 5 × 3.6 × 100 = 1,800 RT

-3. MintingNeeded:
+2. MintingNeeded:
 - MintingNeeded = RoboTorq_in (Torq_gamble - 1)
 - MintingNeeded = 1,800 × (3 − 1) = 3,600 RT

-4. Total Value Out:
+3. Total Value Out:
 - RoboTorq_in + MintingNeeded = 1,800 + 3,600 = 5,400 RT

-5. Items: 400 → Sell at 13.5 RT each
+4. Items: 400 → Sell at 13.5 RT each → $0 inflation, $0 debt, 100% citizen ownership.

 I would pay the robot 4.5 RT per item, so as long as I keep my overhead below 7 RT per item, I'm in the black.
 Seems like a good deal for everyone.